temporalio/documentation/docs-src/go/how-to-schedule-a-workflow-in-go.md

 The `pause` and `unpause` actions enable starting or stopping all future Workflow Runs on a given Schedule.
 Pausing a Schedule halts all future Workflow Runs; unpausing a Schedule allows the Workflow to execute as planned.

-Pausing can be enabled upon creating a Schedule by setting `State.Paused` to `true`.
+Pausing can be enabled when you create a Schedule by setting `State.Paused` to `true`.

 <!--SNIPSTART samples-go-schedule {"selectedLines": ["85"]}-->
 <!--SNIPEND-->